Food & beverage inventory management: Key considerations amid disruption

 3. Assess safety stock levels.

 Take a careful look at raising safety stock levels both of raw materials and finished products to ensure you can meet customer demand if you have a plant outage.
-Plan for demand to fluctuate and for stock to need rebalancing among your facilities as circumstances improve or COVID-19 hot spots emerge going forward.
+Plan for demand to fluctuate and for stock to need rebalancing among your facilities as circumstances improve or decline going forward.

-Plan for demand to fluctuate and for stock to need rebalancing among your facilities as circumstances improve or COVID-19 hot spots emerge.
+Plan for demand to fluctuate and for stock to need rebalancing among your facilities as circumstances improve or decline.

 4. Leverage technology.

 What technologies can you employ to improve productivity and extend shelf life so you can hold on to your inventory longer?
 (Think different sterilization processes or storage technologies.)
-These may require an investment you may not have been planning, but if technology improves your resilience in the face of COVID-19 flare-ups and plant shutdowns, their ROI might look different now.
+These may require an investment you may not have been planning, but if technology improves your resilience in the face of supply chain disruptions and plant shutdowns, their ROI might look different now.

 Consider maintenance technologies, such as predictive maintenance systems and automation to support paperless transactions for managing inventory.
 For instance, can you move your pick sheets to handheld devices like tablets?

 Approach your key customers and vendors — are customers able to hold inventory for you, or are vendors willing to put supplies in your plant on consignment?
 This could be a win-win, so each party has a protective buffer in the event of a disruption.